fliptanedo/FlipWebsite2025/README.md

 * Colors
   * Dark green for header: `background-color: #012622`; I may want to go with a dark moss green rather than a dark pine green.
+  * `#F7F7F7` is the very light gray that the old Bootstrap template used to differentiate sections.
   * I may want to make a more transparent version of my amibgram for the footer
 * Do I want the profile picture to be larger and higher res?
 The default template processes the profile image through a Hugo algorithm to shrink the file size.
 However, these profile pictures are significant when department pull photos for seminar flyers.